How Much Internet Data Do I Need? A Comprehensive Guide

 What is internet data?

-Digital information, like a web page, email, PDF, or HD video, is composed of pieces of information known as bytes.
-These days, most content uses larger measurement units: megabytes (MB) or gigabytes (GB).
+Digital information, like a web page, email, PDF, or HD video, comprises pieces of information known as bytes.
+Most content uses larger measurement units: megabytes (MB) or gigabytes (GB).
 A megabyte is one million bytes, and a gigabyte is one billion bytes.

-When you use the internet for downloading files, streaming music or video, or simply looking something up on Google, that uses data from your service provider’s network.
+When you use the internet to download files, stream music or video, or look something up on Google, that uses data from your service provider’s network.
 And if you have a data limit on your plan, it counts against that limit.

-To put this in practical terms, a digital photo might be roughly 3-5MB, while an HD movie from iTunes might be about 3GB.
-Video games can take up even more space-upwards of 30GB, in some cases.
+In practical terms, a digital photo might be roughly 3-5MB, while an HD movie from iTunes might be about 3GB.
+Video games can sometimes take up even more space-upwards of 30GB.

 What is a typical internet data cap?